The program grew out of an early 1990's lead abatement program sponsored

-for HUD grantees by the Highpoint Housing Authority in North Carolina.
+HUD grantees by the Highpoint Housing Authority in North Carolina.
+It provided

-It provided the pollutant specific coverage, as opposed to full pollution,
+the pollutant specific coverage, as opposed to full pollution, for the

 Since the inception of the program in 1991,